finbourne/finbourne-access-sdk-python/sdk/docs/UserRolesApi.md

     policy_code = 'policy_code_example' # str | The code of the policy to remove from the User Role

     try:
-        # [EXPERIMENTAL] RemovePolicyFromUserRole: Remove a policy from a user-role
+        # RemovePolicyFromUserRole: Remove a policy from a user-role
         await api_instance.remove_policy_from_user_role(userid, policy_scope, policy_code)
     except Exception as e:
         print("Exception when calling UserRolesApi->remove_policy_from_user_role: %s\n" % e)